Parliament Approves £48.279m For Steel Bridges

 The Ministry of Roads and Highways is currently implementing a rigorous programme to improve the condition of the country’s road network and related facilities throughout Ghana.

-The minister said under this programme, the road agencies, particularly, the Department of Feeder Roads was rehabilitating and upgrading weak or broken log bridges with short and medium span steel, composite bridges and the construction of major box culverts and bridges over water crossings to reduce the bottlenecks on the feeder road network.
+The minister said under this programme, the road agencies, particularly the Department of Feeder Roads, is rehabilitating and upgrading weak or broken log bridges with short and medium span steel, composite bridges and the construction of major box culverts and bridges over water crossings to reduce the bottlenecks on the feeder road network.

-Chairman of the Finance Committee, Dr. Mark Assibey Yeboah, told the House that the Deputy Finance Minister indicated during the committee’s meeting that some sections of roads in a number of rural areas including old wooden and steel bridges were damaged, making many roads impassable during the rainy season.
+The Chairman of the Finance Committee, Dr. Mark Assibey Yeboah, told the House that the Deputy Finance Minister indicated during the committee’s meeting that some sections of roads in a number of rural areas, including old wooden and steel bridges, are damaged, thereby making many roads impassable during the rainy season.

-“This has constrained socioeconomic development,” he noted and added that governments over the years had implemented and continue to implement a number of road infrastructure projects to connect districts to municipalities, and municipalities to metropolitan areas.
+“This has, by and large, constrained socio-economic development,” he noted and added that governments over the years had implemented and continue to implement a number of road infrastructure projects to connect districts to municipalities and municipalities to metropolitan areas,” he said.

-Presenting the report of the committee, the New Juaben South MP, said out of the feeder road network of about 42,045km, only 25,931km was engineered with good alignment and adequate drainage.
+Presenting the report of the committee, the New Juaben South Member of Parliament (MP), said out of the feeder road network of about 42,045km, only 25,931km is engineered with good alignment and adequate drainage.

-“The remaining network is not engineered; earth roads with water crossing points which are not bridged,” he stated and added that the government was undertaking a number of projects to arrest the poor road networks in the country.

 According to him, some of the projects include the Ghana-Dutch Bridges Project, the Ghana-Acrow Bridges Project, the Belgium Bridges Project and the Spanish Bridges project.